 We’re excited to paddle to Washington, D.C. to celebrate the 50th anniversary of the Wilderness Act, which established the Boundary Waters Canoe Area Wilderness, America’s most popular wilderness area.
+Our canoe is being signed by thousands of people who oppose sulfide mining in Northeastern Minnesota.

 On September 3, 1964, President Lyndon B. Johnson signed the Wilderness Act, which set aside an initial 9.1 million acres of wildlands, including the one million acre Boundary Waters, for the use and benefit of the American people.
 Over the past 50 years, Congress has added over 100 million acres to this unique land preservation system.